 Voting in European Parliament elections

-You can vote for the European Parliament if you are a citizen of the Netherlands or another Member State of the European Union (EU).
-There are a number of other requirements.
-Elections to the European Parliament are held every 5 years.
+You can vote in European Parliament elections if you are a national of the Netherlands or another Member State of the European Union (EU).
+You also have to meet a number of other requirements.
+European Parliament elections are held every 5 years.

 Who can vote in European Parliament elections?

-If want to cast your vote in European Parliament elections in the Netherlands, you must:
+You can vote in European Parliament elections in the Netherlands, if you are:

-- have Dutch nationality or be a national of another EU Member State;
+- a Dutch national or a national of another EU Member State;

-- voters from other EU Member States must fill in a Y-32 form.
-This is a one-time registration that you must lodge with your municipality.
-On the Y-32 form, you declare that you are not voting in another country at the same time.
-Otherwise, you could be voting twice in the European Parliament election, which is not allowed.
-If you have Dutch nationality and wish to vote in the Netherlands, you do not need to fill in a Y-32 form.
+Voters from other EU Member States must fill in a Y-32 form.
+This is a one-off registration with your municipality.
+On the Y-32 form, you declare that you are not voting in the European Parliament election in another country.
+Otherwise you could vote twice in the same election, which is not allowed.
+If you are a Dutch national and you live in the Netherlands, you do not need to fill in a Y-32 form.

 Voting in European Parliament elections in the Netherlands

-Voting in European Parliament elections in another EU Member State
+Voting in European Parliament elections from outside the Netherlands